 Only Focusing on your partner as the problem

 When we are in conflict we respond from the fight or flight part of our nervous system.
 It causes us to look outwards, to prepare for danger and to look for danger.
 So we look to our environment for the problem which includes our partner.

 Even though there may be things we need to express to our partner that bother us it is important to look inwards.
 Each of you will only become a more effective partner if you can change your reactions and your patterns.
 When we focus on waiting for our partner to do something it creates a stalemate.

 This is not to say that working on ways you can do things differently is not useful.
 However, it is more productive to change how you think and feel (your reactions).
 This will have more effect on changing how you respond than identifying what to do.
 We tend to have a clear idea about what we need to do differently.
 The hard question is why don’t we do it ? .

 Maintaining emotional safety can cause your relationship to become dull and lack life.
 No one feels comfortable about facing their fears or taking the risk to speak from the heart when the stakes are high, but it is the time we learn the most.

 This is typically in the form of not knowing what you want to work on and being unclear about your goals both individually and together.
 This can lead to talking about what is most on someone’s mind or going over the last fight you had.
 Both of these are unproductive.
 At the beginning of counselling we spend some time identifying your goals.
 It is useful before each session to reflect on these objectives and the next step.

 To find more information on these issues click on the following links:

 So in therapy we

-- Develop a clear picture of each person’s experience and position to the problem
+- Develop a clear picture of each person's experience and position on the problem